FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 - A cursory explanation on how to get up and running with an index in 5 minutes.
 - This will assume that you've:
   - Read over [Getting Started](./../getting-started/index.md)
-  - Have installed all relevant [sytem](./../getting-started/system-dependencies.md)
+  - Have installed all relevant [sytem](./../getting-started/system-dependencies.md) dependencies.
   - Have installed all relevant [application](./../getting-started/application-dependencies.md) dependencies.
   - Have already created a Fuel project according to [the recommended project structure](./../getting-started/fuel-indexer-project.md)

 ## Write a Sway smart contract